Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Introduction

 The goal of the field of non-Euclidean statistics is to extend classical (Euclidean) statistical theory to geometric settings which are relevant from the point of view of applications.
-For example, many applied statisticians work with data that live spaces of matrices subject to non-linear constraints \cite{dryden2009non, fiori2009learning}, quotients of Euclidean spaces by certain group actions \cite{le2000frechet}, spaces of graphs \cite{GinestetGraphs,UnlabeledGraphs}, spaces of trees \cite{BHV,TreeMean} and, perhaps most importantly, Riemannian manifolds \cite{Bhattacharya,FrechetCircle,FrechetSphere,Chakraborty_2015_ICCV,KarcherSOn,StiefelStatistics,GeomStats}.
+For example, many applied statisticians work with data that live in spaces of matrices subject to non-linear constraints \cite{dryden2009non, fiori2009learning}, quotients of Euclidean spaces by certain group actions \cite{le2000frechet,Orbifold}, spaces of graphs \cite{GinestetGraphs,UnlabeledGraphs,MayerComputation,MayerTheory}, spaces of trees \cite{BHV,TreeMean}, spaces of persistence diagrams \cite{turner2014frechet,PersistenceUniqueness}, and, perhaps most importantly, Riemannian manifolds \cite{Bhattacharya,FrechetCircle,FrechetSphere,Chakraborty_2015_ICCV,KarcherSOn,StiefelStatistics,GeomStats}.
 For these settings, one has to extend or modify most classical methodologies to accommodate the new aspects of geometry.

 Among the fundamental objects of study in non-Euclidean statistics is the \textit{Fr\'echet mean}, which generalizes the Euclidean notions of mean and median to general metric spaces \cite{Huckemann2015, EvansJaffeSLLN, SchoetzSLLN}.
 As such, Fr\'echet means are a canonical notion of central tendency for data living in an abstract metric space.
-For a Borel probability measure $\mu$ on a metric space $(X,d)$, we write $F_p(\mu)$ for the Fr\'echet $p$-mean of $\mu$; this is well-defined under sufficient integrability assumptions on $\mu$, and we will see its precise definition in Subsection~\ref{subsec:defs}.
-The primary difficulty in the theoretical study of Fr\'echet means is that, for general metric space, the Fr\'echet mean $F_p(\mu)$ is a subset of $X$ rather than a single point of $X$.
+The primary difficulty in the theoretical study of Fr\'echet means is that, for general metric spaces, the Fr\'echet mean is a set rather than a single point.

 These set-valued considerations divide the existing literature on Fr\'echet means into two different parts.
-Some authors avoid the technicalities of the set-valued setting by limiting their scope to only consider probability measures whose Fr\'echet mean set is a singleton \cite{Bhattacharya,ManifoldInference,FrechetCLTs,ManifoldsI,ManifoldsII}; in this setting, one can prove many limit theorems which are very similar to their classical (Euclidean) counterparts.
+Some authors avoid the technicalities of the set-valued setting by limiting their scope to only consider probability measures whose Fr\'echet mean set is a singleton \cite{Bhattacharya,ManifoldInference,FrechetCLTs,ManifoldsI,ManifoldsII}; in this ``uniqueness'' setting, one can prove many limit theorems which are very similar to their classical (Euclidean) counterparts.
 Other authors embrace the generality of the set-valued setting \cite{Ziezold, Sverdrup,EvansJaffeSLLN,SchoetzSLLN}, although much less is known in this case.
-This paper focuses on the set-valued setting, and aims to strengthen the recent results \cite{EvansJaffeSLLN,SchoetzSLLN}.
+This paper strengthens the recent results \cite{EvansJaffeSLLN,SchoetzSLLN} concerning the set-valued setting, and also has applications to the uniqueness setting.